MicrosoftDocs/win32/desktop-src/tablet/storing-ink-in-html.md

 ---
-Description: 'It is usually desirable to copy a more complicated set of information than can be contained in ink serialized format (ISF).' ms.assetid: '1cef7f91-118c-4a16-802d-bd2ec5d15416'
+Description: It is usually desirable to copy a more complicated set of information than can be contained in ink serialized format (ISF). ms.assetid: 1cef7f91-118c-4a16-802d-bd2ec5d15416
 title: Storing Ink in HTML
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Storing Ink in HTML